 Please note: University student and faculty/staff tickets require University I.D., and may only be purchased in person.

 Funding for the Performing Arts Series is provided in part by the Associated Students of the University of Nevada and the Graduate Student Association; the Nevada Arts Council, a state agency; National Endowment for the Arts, a federal agency; the City of Reno Arts and Culture Commission; Western States Arts Federation; the Fulton Fund; the Edna B. and Bruno Benna Excellence in the Fine Arts Endowment; and Sierra Arts.
-Accommodations for guest artists have been provided by Circus Circus Hotel and Casino.
+Accommodations for guest artists have been provided by Circus Circus Hotel.
 A portion of program fees is used to pay hosting expenses.
 Photos provided by the artists.

 Visit Arts4Nevada to view Nevada’s only statewide arts and culture calendar.

 While the Performing Arts Series prides itself in bringing some of the finest performers in the world to the University of Nevada, Reno each season, occasionally an unforeseen occurrence calls for an artist to cancel a performance.
 If a cancellation requires us to schedule another performer, the series will always seek to substitute a comparable artist with similar credentials and performance standards within a related genre.

 Performance times and venue are noted with each artist’s listing.
 This season all performances will be held in Nightingale Concert Hall and Redfield Proscenium Theatre, located in the University’s Church Fine Arts Building just south of 14th St. on North Virginia St.

 Convenient patron drop-off areas are located in front of the Church Fine Arts Building at the Virginia St. entrance.